wsxqyy/py_SSL_manages_web_pages.py/en_README.md

 ## 📊 Version History

 - **v1.0**: Initial version, providing basic functions for uploading, viewing, downloading, and deleting.
+- **v1.0.1**: Updated the instant-on dependent exe and updated the single-file version of the program script.
 ## 🤝 Contributions

 Contributions to this project are welcome.
 If you have any suggestions for improvement or find any issues, you can submit them through GitHub's Issue or Pull Request.